Ordisoftware/Hebrew-Calendar/README.md

 ## Roadmap

-- Add option to enable or disable start with Windows from the software.
 - Add reminder for solar and lunar anniversary of birth.
 - Add moon months description form and menu in tools.
 - Add a different tray icon to indicate if a celebration is running, including week days.